pythops/tenere/README.md

 ## Ollama

-To use `ollama` as the backemd, you'll need to provide the url that points to the server with the model name :
+To use `ollama` as the backend, you'll need to provide the url that points to the server with the model name :

 ```toml
 [ollama]